xackery/classless/README.md

 # AA
 - Darksign: kills the caster to cause them to return to Relic.
 Killing yourself via other means has the same effect, and no XP penalty on death is in effect.
 - Respec AA: Resets all spent AA points.
 This will suspend merc, remove all buffs, and destroy all pets.
 There is no permanent penalty to this, so it can be changed as often as desired.
+- Distill Augment: While holding an item, using this active AA will cause the item on hand to be destroyed and be replaced with the augment inside

 # Spells